 A Fire and Ice Experience

-Arrive in Keflavík in the morning and meet your adventure tour leaders, Kristin and Pete, and other group members.
+Arrive in Keflavík in the morning and meet your adventure tour leaders and other group members.

 Visit the world-famous Blue Lagoon and have a relaxing start to your journey.
 The Blue Lagoon is a unique and very Instagram-worthy geothermal spa situated in a magnificent black lava field.
 The milky teal waters contain minerals, silica, and algae that are used in many skin care products.

 Check into hotel and have dinner.

 DAY 2, Whale Watching | Reykjavik Scavenger Hunt | Northern Lights Center

 We will start the day with a whale-watching safari!
 Potential sightings include humpback whales, killer whales, white-beaked dolphins and harbor porpoises.
 After the whale-watching cruise, we will do a scavenger hunt in downtown Reykjavik.
 As part of the scavenger hunt, we will check out all of the big sites and museums in the city.

 We will spend the afternoon trying Reykjavik’s famous hot dogs and exploring Aurora Reykjavik, an immersive HD experience that is as close as you can come to seeing the Northern Lights during the summer.